PreciselyData/dis-api-standards/GraphQL.md

 - `zip4` is being removed entirely in version 2.

 Use these rules wherever possible.
 When using date/time, please adhere to the date/time rules in the API Standards documentation.

+## Developer Safety

+### Introspection

+Introspection provides insights into the inner workings of a currently running GraphQL server.
+It provides users with a mechanism to discover the types of queries a server supports along with any schema information and system specifics.

+As a result of this internal access, **it is not advised enable this feature for production**, as it can serve as a security and data risk.